 Andre Bush, Mike Dana, Velorio, and Patrick Contreras to name a few.

-Fernando Montoya, Steve Eisen, and Patrick Contreras to name a few.
+Paul Perez, Fernando Montoya, Lamar Brooks, Jason Dozier-Seals, Chase Steiner, and Patrick Contreras to name a few.

 He has been on several radio stations and TV stations including Bakersfield's Channels